 There are two types of audio file formats, compressed and uncompressed.
 Generally, higher compression means lower quality sound.
-You should buy a recorder that allows you to capture uncompressed audio in AIFF or PCM (Wav) formats.
-Audio Interchange File Format (AIFF) and Pulse Code Modulated audio (PCM) are audio file formats that store the audio in its raw uncompressed format, meaning you maintain the original recording quality.
+You should buy a recorder that allows you to capture uncompressed audio in PCM (wav) format.
+Pulse Code Modulated audio (PCM) is a file format that store the audio in its raw uncompressed format, meaning you maintain the original recording quality.
 High quality voice recorders enable you to record your interviews in an uncompressed audio format.

 The biggest mistake you can make!

 Be Forewarned: Here’s the biggest mistake that researchers make when choosing a interview recorder: they buy one without a USB plug or external memory slot.
 Make sure the recorder that you buy has a USB port or an external memory card slot.
 This will enable you to easily transfer your audio interviews into a PC/Mac, so that you can easily share them with your transcriber.
 Most (cheaper/older) low quality digital recorders (for example the Sony ICDB600, Olympus VN-7200, Olympus DP-201) don’t have this feature!

 And you’ll want to get 2 recorders to record your research interviews.
 Why?
 Because you do want to have a backup recorder in case “something” happens…